Berrimah

 Berrimah displays a diverse mix of dwelling types, with ownership patterns similar to the broader region

-In Berrimah, as per the latest Census evaluation, 60.4% of dwellings were houses while 39.7% comprised semi-detached homes, apartments, and other types.
-In comparison, Darwin metro had 68.4% houses and 31.6% other dwellings.
-Home ownership in Berrimah stood at 18.9%, with mortgaged dwellings at 42.8% and rented ones at 38.3%.
-The median monthly mortgage repayment was $2,600, higher than Darwin metro's average of $2,028.
-Median weekly rent in Berrimah was $370, compared to Darwin metro's $350.
-Nationally, Berrimah's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were lower than the national figure of $375.
+Dwelling structure in Berrimah, as evaluated at the latest Census held on 28 August 2016, comprised 60.4% houses and 39.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compared to Darwin metro's 68.4% houses and 31.6% other dwellings.
+Home ownership in Berrimah was at 18.9%, with the remainder of dwellings either mortgaged (42.8%) or rented (38.3%).
+The median monthly mortgage repayment in the area was $2,600, above Darwin metro's average of $2,028.
+Median weekly rent figure was recorded at $370, compared to Darwin metro's $350.
+Nationally, Berrimah's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing